MikeRow/BananoPHP/README.md

 * HTTP Callback

-Out of date, WebSocket are better
+Out of date, WebSocket is better solution

 * WebSocket